yuxie11/R2D2/README.md

-# Zero and R2D2: A Large-scale Chinese Cross-modal Dataset and A Vision-Language Framework
+# CCMB and R2D2: A Large-scale Chinese Cross-modal Benchmark and A  Vision-Language Framework

-**CCMB: A Large-scale Chinese Cross-modal Benchmark (ACM MM 2023)**
+🔥🔥🔥 **CCMB: A Large-scale Chinese Cross-modal Benchmark (ACM MM 2023)**

 This repo is the official implementation of CCMB and R2D2</a>.
-It includes datasets, code, and models as following:

 <!-- &#x2705;<a href="http://zero.so.com">Zero benchmark</a> is available.
 The detailed introduction and download URL are in <font size=4>**http://zero.so.com**</font>.
 The 250M data is in -->

 CCMB is available.
 It include pre-train dataset (Zero) and 5 downstream datasets.
-The detailed introduction and download URL are in <font size=4>**http://zero.so.com**</font>.
-The 250M data is in https://pan.baidu.com/s/1gnNbjOdCQdqZ4bRNN1S-Vw?pwd=iau8
+The detailed introduction and download URL are in <font size=3>**http://zero.so.com**</font>.
+The 250M data is in <font size=3>**https://pan.baidu.com/s/1gnNbjOdCQdqZ4bRNN1S-Vw?pwd=iau8**</font>.

+R2D2 is a vision-language framework.
+We release the following code and models:

 &#x2705;Pre-trained checkpoints.